 Prison inmates often have lower levels of basic skills compared to the general population.
-To address the issue, the SkillHubs project wants to develop empowering and tailored-made learning opportunities for the up-skilling and re-skilling inmates.
+To address the issue, the SkillHubs project wants to develop empowering and tailored-made learning opportunities for the up-skilling and re-skilling of inmates.

 Levels of education tend to be low amongst the prison population, with many inmates lacking basic skills such as literacy and numeracy.
 Some countries report as high as 50% of prisoners having literacy levels of level 1 in the National Qualifications Framework – or below.